 Katie Derham is one of the most recognisable voices on BBC Radio 3 as the award-winning presenter of their flagship programme In Tune.
 As the face of BBC Proms, she is a leading arts broadcaster, anchoring the coverage from the Royal Albert Hall since 2010.
 Further Radio 3 credits include Sound of Dance on Saturday afternoons where she explored the relationship between music and dance and Afternoons on 3.

 Katie has presented a wide range of arts and music programmes on BBC TV and Sky Arts including All Together Now: The Great Orchestra Challenge (BBC4) and Fine Tuned with Alexander Armstrong (Sky Arts).
 Since 2022, she has hosted of the esteemed Mountbatten Festival of Music at the Royal Albert Hall.

-After reading Economics at Magdalene College Cambridge, Katie spent the first 15 years of her broadcasting career in news and current affairs, first at the BBC then joining ITN as the Media and Arts Editor for ITV News.
-Katie was ITV’s youngest ever newsreader on British National Television, where her role as anchor meant she covered everything from elections to royal weddings and the wars in Afghanistan and Iraq.
+After reading Economics at Magdalene College Cambridge, Katie started her career as a business journalist and spent 15 years in news and current affairs, first at the BBC then joining ITN as the Media and Arts Editor for ITV News.
+Katie became ITN’s youngest ever newsreader on British National Television, going on to anchor national news bulletins covering global events such as elections, royal weddings, 9/11 and the wars in Afghanistan and Iraq.

-In 2015 Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing reaching the final.
-In 2017 she was crowned Strictly’s Christmas Champion.
+In 2015, Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing and reached the final.
+In 2017, she was crowned Strictly’s Christmas Champion.